Mountain View Corridor: Route description

 Mountain View Corridor is an arterial road that runs roughly parallel to Bangerter Highway (SR-154) one to four miles to the west, built to meet the demand of the growing cities in western Salt Lake and Utah counties.

-Mountain View Corridor is currently split into two segments.
-The southern segment starts at SR-73 in Saratoga Springs and runs north before curving east to a junction with Redwood Road, at which point the segment ends and the road continues east as 2100 North (SR-194).

-Currently, drivers wishing to continue north on Mountain View must take Redwood Road north to Porter Rockwell Boulevard, which connects to the northern segment.
-UDOT is currently building a connection between the two segments, and it is expected to be completed in 2026.
-The connection will be a controlled-access highway.

-The northern segment starts at Porter Rockwell Boulevard, where it travels northwest to 13400 South at about 4800 West in Riverton and then continues north again to 12600 South.
+Mountain View Corridor starts at SR-73 in Saratoga Springs and runs north, interchanging with 2100 North (SR-194) before running to the east of the Utah Data Center, then travels northwest to 13400 South at about 4800 West in Riverton and then continues north again to 12600 South.
 From 12600 South it curves northwest again, crossing Daybreak Parkway (at about 11700 South) in Daybreak—a neighborhood of South Jordan—to the Old Bingham Highway (at about 10200 South) in West Jordan, and then curves slightly back to the northeast until it reaches 9000 South just west of 5600 West.

 From 9000 South it heads north, crossing over 8200 South, until 7800 South where it curves northwest to 7000 South at about 6400 West.
 From 7000 South it proceeds north, crossing 6200 South, to 5400 South (SR-173).
 From 5400 South it curves northeast again until it reaches 4100 South in West Valley City at about 5700 West and heads north again, crossing 3500 South (SR-171), to a junction with SR-201.

 From SR-201 it continues north and ends at California Avenue in Salt Lake City.
 Future development plans will have it continue past California Avenue and curve northwest once again before ending at a junction with Interstate 80 at about 6100 West in Salt Lake City (a few miles west of the Salt Lake City International Airport).